antvis/AVA/site/docs/api/data/data-frame.en.md

 <embed src='@/docs/common/style.md'></embed>

-`DataFrame` is the specified 2D data structure in DW.
+`DataFrame` is the specified 2D data structure in data.
 You can get or slice data by it.
 The information includes the field's characteristics (field name, data type, statistics, etc.) and properties (continuity, discreteness, etc.), as well as field-to-field relationships (correlation, periodicity, etc.).

 ## new DataFrame